amethon/www/_reflections/journal2.md

 I am grateful for the opportunity to explore and discover, and I am excited to see what the future holds.

-<i>Today<i>
+<i>Review</i>

-I spent the day recovering from the weariness and soreness of our journey to the abyssopelagia.
+I spent the day recovering from the weariness and soreness of our voyage to Abyssopelagia.
 While reclining in my berth, I could not help but reflect on the remarkable experiences of the past day and feel gratitude for the opportunity to undertake such a breathtaking and awe-inspiring adventure.
 Dr. Maria Hernandez, who accompanied me on the voyage, proved to be a skilled and knowledgeable guide.

 Moussaillon, the ship's cat, purred softly at my feet, bringing me comfort and companionship.
 The sense of community and shared purpose among the crew has been a source of joy and warmth throughout the voyage.

 Throughout the evening, the crew and I shared stories and insights about the journey.
-I was struck by the sense of camaraderie and shared purpose that exists among us.
+I was struck by the sense of unity and shared purpose that exists among us.
 Henri, one of the deck crew members, surprised us with a lively and energetic performance on the accordion, bringing cheer and enthusiasm to the evening.

 As I retire to my berth, I am grateful for the sense of community and shared purpose among the crew.
 Whether working together to accomplish a mission or simply enjoying a moment of leisure, we are all united in our pursuit of exploration and discovery.